TheThingsNetwork/docs/_archives/refactor/node-js/_quick-start.md

     node .
     ```

-    If you uploaded the Quick Start sketch you should see something like:
+    You should see messages come in like:

     ```bash
     [INFO]  Message: {